Last updated on October 4th, 2023 at 01:12 pm

 Navigating in the Dark

 - Navigating in the dark can be challenging, especially in unfamiliar areas.
-It is advisable to scout the flight location during daylight hours to familiarize yourself with the surroundings and identify any potential obstacles or hazards.
+Scrolling the flight location during daylight hours is advisable to familiarize yourself with the surroundings and identify any potential obstacles or hazards.

 Night-time Photography and Videography